-The weighted average closing share price on the day options were exercised during the nine months ended September 30, 2014 was CAD\$8.02 (twelve months ended December 31, 2013 - CAD\$6.06).
+The weighted average closing share price on the day options were exercised during the year ended December 31, 2014 was CAD\$8.02 (December 31, 2013 - CAD\$6.06).

 The fair value of each option granted is estimated on the date of grant using the Black-Scholes options pricing model.
-The fair value of each option granted by the Company during the nine months ended September 30, 2014 and the year ended December 31, 2013 was estimated on the date of grant using the Black-Scholes options pricing model with the following weighted average assumptions:
+The fair value of each option granted by the Company during the years ended December 31, 2014 and 2013, was estimated on the date of grant using the Black-Scholes options pricing model with the following weighted average assumptions: